Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Introduction

+We compare the traditional direct reasoning approach with our separate factual and subjective reasoning framework, as illustrated in \autoref{fig:reasoning}.
+In this case, the most profitable action is: selling all ETH it holds as as ETH's price on that date was \textit{the highest in the subsequent three months.} From the reasoning process comparison above, we draw two key insights:

+\begin{itemize}[leftmargin=*] \item \textbf{Stronger LLMs prioritize factual information.} In both using factual and subjective agents cases, GPT-o1-mini shows more belief in fact "Believed more in the fact".
+However, this focus on facts by stronger LLMs does not always lead to higher returns in cryptocurrency trading as economic theories suggesting that market participants are often influenced by emotional and psychological factors, driving asset prices beyond intrinsic values \citep{rubinstein2001rational, meltzer2002rational}. \item \textbf{Splitting factual and subjective reasoning improves LLMs' profitability.}: The separated reasoning framework enables LLMs to make more profitable trading decisions.
+In this case of ETH's price on April 18, 2023, both GPT-3.5-turbo and o1-mini recommended more profitable actions under the split framework.
+This outcome reflects the splitting factual and subjective reasoning in news enhances LLM performance in trading scenarios. \end{itemize}

-Motivated by the above investigation and traders can be often motivated by market sentiments \cite{economou2023feedback}, we propose a novel multi-agent framework, Fact-Subjectivity-ReasoningAgent (FS-ReasoningAgent), which makes trading decisions by reasoning on both factual data and subjectivity.
+Motivated by the above insights, we propose a novel multi-agent framework, Fact-Subjectivity-ReasoningAgent (FS-ReasoningAgent), which makes trading decisions by reasoning on both factual data and subjectivity.
 The framework is illustrated in \autoref{fig:framework}.
-FS-ReasoningAgent splits the reasoning process into a hierarchical structure through multiple agents: (1) dividing raw input data as statistics, factual and subjective news; (2) summarizing and reasoning according to factual or subjective information; (3) trading based on the processed information and reflection; (4) reflecting based on market returns, trading decisions and reasoning processes.
-FS-ReasoningAgent differentiates itself from previous LLM-based trading agents through its fine-grained reasoning mechanism, which balances both facts and subjectivity, and its adaptive reflection mechanism that dynamically adjusts trading decisions based on past performance.
-FS-ReasoningAgent allows for more flexible, context-aware decision-making, enhancing the model's adaptability to market conditions.
+FS-ReasoningAgent splits the reasoning process into a hierarchical structure through multiple agents: (1) dividing raw input data as statistics, factual and subjective news; (2) summarizing and reasoning according to factual or subjective information; (3) trading based on the processed information and reflection; (4) reflecting based on market returns, trading decisions and reasoning processes. \textit{FS-ReasoningAgent sets itself apart from previous LLM-based trading agents through its fine-grained reasoning, effectively balancing factual analysis with subjective interpretation for making more profitable decisions.}